skenow/tuskfish/README.md

 * SQLite database: There is no database server to worry about.
 * Exclusive use of prepared statements with bound values and parameters as protection against SQL injection.
 * Minimal public-facing code base: Most of the code lives outside the web root.
-* Lightweight core library < 500 KB in size.
+* Lightweight core library ~ 500 KB in size.

 System requirements
-* PHP 7.2 or higher with pdo_sqlite.so extension enabled (PDO_SQLITE driver).
+* PHP 7.2+
+* SQLite3 extension.
+* PDO extension.
+* pdo_sqlite extension.
+* curl extension + a Yubikey hardware token are required for optional two-factor Yubikey authentication.
 * Apache webserver.